 Born from a desire to help, and inspired by the bikers at Wootton Bassett, with close ties to the military - how could Land Rover enthusiasts help our armed forces?.
 CONVOY for HEROES is a not for profit, Land Rover owners initiative dedicated to HELP for HEROES, who in turn provide facilities and support services that benefit British servicemen and women injured in action, the 'Blokes'.
 In 2011, CONVOY for HEROES’ plan was to beat the Guinness World Record™ originally set at 260 in April 2004, whilst raising valuable funds for HELP for HEROES.
 Using the Heritage Motor Centre as a camping base and the Jaguar Land Rover proving ground next door, on a baking hot Easter weekend, CONVOY for HEROES broke that World Record with 348 vehicles, which has since been attempted and exceeded many times by various different countries.
 Click here to view the Guinness World Records™ website for more information.

-CONVOY for HEROES held its annual event near Loughborough in 2012 & 2013 but unfortunately the weather on each occasion hampered any further world record attempts with torrential rain and the coldest Easter for 50 years, leaving all but the hardiest to camp and convoy in aid of HELP for HEROES.
-2014 saw CONVOY for HEROES relocate to a more central location at Long Marston Airfield, near Stratford upon Avon, which gave us the opportunity to attempt to break our own Guinness World Record™.
-In the end we had 178 Land Rovers which didn’t enable us to attempt a record run, but in 2015 we tried again, with 171 this time.
-In 2016 we had 163 Land Rovers in the Convoy and in 2017 we had [figure missing].
+CONVOY for HEROES was held near Loughborough in 2012 & 2013 but unfortunately the weather on each occasion hampered any further world record attempts with torrential rain and the coldest Easter for 50 years, leaving all but the hardiest to camp and convoy in aid of HELP for HEROES.
+2014 saw CONVOY for HEROES relocate to a more central location at Long Marston Airfield, near Stratford upon Avon, where we remained until after the 2017 event.
+In 2018 we moved venue as planning permission was finally granted on the airfield and we held our event at Finmere Aerodrome, a much smaller area and after the very wet winter, with flooded fields, only the very hardy camped here too!.